TomMcAvoy/my-app/README.md

 <<<<<<< HEAD
 # my-app

-Building a distributed hybrid structure with concurrency to redis using redlock and journal logging  the idea is to build a hybrid structure allowing traversal and all those best computer science courses .
-Then build the mearn stack as first stage.
-Communications inplement kafka - node are encrpted into JWE   - keys rotated , multiple keys for historic versioning authentication and authorization controlled by from end api gateway  - express gateway using oidc .
-Writing generic AVL tree uuid, any  allows us to build datastructure expandable to any use case so essentally we have an expandable datastructure .
-AVL in local cache ,  kafka partitioned to process owner  and redis backing up the AVL tree ... simple matter to switch data structures to DAG or UDAG if needed - all records encrypted with one way pad  - data in transit doubly encrypted .
-Analytics data feed via same system for metric and telemetry that the beautiful thing about decorators and generics ... use case -- financials , big data analysis , credit card processing ... you name it an any is an any
+Our goal is to build a distributed hybrid architecture with concurrency control using Redlock and journal logging.
+This architecture will support efficient traversal and incorporate best practices from computer science.
+The initial phase involves developing a MEAN stack application.

+Key Components:
+Concurrency Control: Utilize Redlock for distributed locking to ensure data consistency across Redis.
+Journal Logging: Implement journal logging for reliable data recovery and auditing.
+MEAN Stack: Develop the initial application using MongoDB, Express, Angular, and Node.js.
+Kafka Integration: Use Kafka for communication between services.
+Messages will be encrypted into JSON Web Encryption (JWE) format, with key rotation and multiple keys for historical versioning.
+Authentication and Authorization: Controlled via an API gateway (Express Gateway) using OpenID Connect (OIDC).
+Data Structures: Implement a generic AVL tree with UUIDs, allowing for an expandable data structure adaptable to various use cases.
+The AVL tree will be cached locally, with Kafka partitioned by process owner and Redis backing up the AVL tree.
+Encryption: All records will be encrypted using a one-way pad, with data in transit doubly encrypted.
+Analytics and Telemetry: The same system will be used for metrics and telemetry, leveraging decorators and generics for flexibility.

 =======
 # Getting Started with Create React App